 - Roll-your-own cigarettes

 - Chop-chop (illegal loose rolling tobacco)

 What else do cigarettes contain?

-Research shows that cigarette smoke contains more than 7 000 chemicals and chemical compounds, including many harmful or potentially harmful toxins.
+Research shows that cigarette smoke contains more than 7 000 chemicals, many of which are harmful toxins.
 These include:

 - Carbon monoxide — this also comes out of car exhausts